Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 ### Optimizing higher constructs

 So we have already implemented an optimization that changes a single instruction, and one that replaces a repeated instruction by a single one.
-Then next step is to replace a set of distinct instructions by a single one.
+The next step is to replace a set of distinct instructions by a single one.

-In brainfuck there are a lot of basic operations that need to involve multiple instructions.
+In brainfuck, there are a lot of basic operations that need to involve multiple instructions.
 For example, clearing a cell (`[-]` or `[+]`), adding a value of one cell to another (add to the third right would be `[->>>+<<<]`, but this clears the original value), duplicating a cell (`[->>>+>+<<<<]`), etc.